mandalab/SeeingEyeToAI/eyetracking/README.md

 ## 📁 `dataset/`

 This directory is a placeholder our **small-scale eye-tracking dataset**, collected from 10 participants on subsets of videos from the Memento10k and VideoMem datasets.
 We have not been able to push this to the github repository because of size limitations.
+Instead, the dataset can be found at: [EyeTracking Dataset](https://zenodo.org/records/15637711)

 Each subdirectory corresponds to a participant session:
 - `memento_fixations/` – Fixation data for Memento videos.